-This rifle has silver furniture.
-Even though the 1920 and 1921 photos are fuzzy, it's clear that the frizzen spring is still present.
+This handsome rifle has silver furniture.
+Even though the photos are fuzzy, it's clear that the frizzen spring is still present.
 According to the 1921 article, somehow the frizzen spring is used in regard to a cap protector, which is unique.
-It looks like the pan may still be on this old lock plate too.

-This is the rifle pictured on page 42 of James B. Whisker's 2017 book "Gunsmiths of Somerset County, Pennsylvania".
-I am sorry to report that the photos in that book show a flintlock rifle, which means that we may never get to see clear photos of the percussion conversion, and the interesting cap protector that used the flintlock frizzen spring.
+This rifle is also pictured in the Whiskers' 2017 book "Gunsmiths of Somerset County, Pennsylvania".
+I am sorry to report that the photos in that book show a flintlock rifle with a waterproof pan/fence/bridle configuration, which means that we may never get to see clear photos of the percussion conversion, and the interesting cap protector that used the flintlock frizzen spring.
 Everyone is entitled to their own opinion, but I'm not impressed by flintlock reconversions.
 To me, a percussion conversion is an authentic part of the history of a rifle and the rifle should should be preserved in that authentic working state.
 Oh well, what fun would life be if we never got to gripe about anything!
-Given that this rifle was originally a flintlock, it was probably made in Somerset County, Pennsylvania before Spangler moved west.
+Given that this black powder gun was originally a flintlock, it was probably made in Somerset County, Pennsylvania before Spangler moved west.

-I suspect this rifle is included in Robert Wilson's 2015 book "THE HISTORY AND ART OF THE AMERICAN GUN: THE ART OF AMERICAN ARMS", but I haven't seen Wilson's book yet.
+I suspect this rifle is also included in Robert Wilson's 2015 book "The History and Art of the American Gun: The Art of American Arms", but I haven't seen Wilson's book yet.

 Return to Gunsmith Index

 Return to the Korns family genealogy home page